How Can a Lawyer Help You Collect Unpaid Overtime Wages in Texas?

 File a Complaint

 The U.S. Department of Labor, Wage-Hour Division (WHD) is a federal agency that enforces the FLSA on employers.
-By filing a complaint with the WHD, they will initiate an investigation into your employer’s payment practices and determine if your employer is in compliance with the law.
+By filing a complaint with the WHD, they will investigate your employer’s payment practices and determine if your employer complies with the law.
 In some cases, the Secretary of Labor will file a lawsuit on your behalf to recover the unpaid overtime.

 There are consequences to filing a complaint with WHD.
 You cannot bring a private lawsuit against your employer if the Secretary of Labor brings a lawsuit on your behalf.
 You also forfeit your right to file a lawsuit if, under the WHD’s supervision, your employer compensates you for unpaid overtime.